questionlp/linhpham.org_jekyll/_posts/2025-08-29-installing-proxmox-ve-9-intel-macbook-pros.md

 I am also entertaining the idea of installing [AlmaLinux](https://almalinux.org/) or [Rocky Linux](https://rockylinux.org/) on the 2019 MBP to see how usable it would be with the [Cockpit](https://cockpit-project.org/) web-based management interface.
 And, if I'm really feeling a little spicy, I might give [Arch Linux](https://archlinux.org/) or the new Arch-based hotness, [CachyOS](https://cachyos.org/), a try.

 As for the 2016 MBP, I would like get a USB 2.5 Gigabit Ethernet controller that is well supported on Linux and either a USB 3.0 or a Thunderbolt 3 enclosure for an M.2 NVMe SSD.
 I have a spare 2 TB WD Black M.2 NVMe drive that I want to use as storage for virtual machines and containers.
 This will reduce the number of write cycles on the internal, soldered-on SSD storage.
 What will probably be the limiting factor for the 2016 MBP is the sixth-gen Core i7 processor along with the MBP's constrained thermal design.
 I'm just glad that the laptop isn't just collecting dust and, hopefully, extend its useful lifespan.

-In order to extend the life of the battery while running Proxmox VE, I will need to look at ways to cap the battery charge level by way of `tlp` or `upower`.
-Without that, the battery will charge up to and stay charged at around 100% of the usable capacity.
-That is not a good thing.

-I did find a GitHub repo, [applesmc-next](https://github.com/c---/applesmc-next), that seems to provide the required kernel module that exposes the required controls, specifically `/sys/class/power_supply/BAT0/charge_control_start_threshold` and `/sys/class/power_supply/BAT0/charge_control_end_threshold`.
-Unfortunately, the latest `linux-header` package for the PVE kernel is 6.12 and not 6.14.

 ## Additional Information